d3x0r/BridgeRailway/README.md

 # BridgeRailway
-An old mod for [Factorio](http://www.factorio.com) that I wrote a year ago.
-It adds rails that can be placed on water
+An (old) mod for [Factorio](http://www.factorio.com) that I initially wrote a year ago.

+It adds rails (and signals) that can be placed on water, in order to make travel on water possible.

 License
 =======